mawaisakhter/mawaisakhter/README.md

 I stay up-to-date with the latest technology trends.
 Right now, I'm focused on web development, exploring new ideas, and sharpening my skills.

-## 💼 Projects

-Here are some of the projects I've been working on:

-1. Dynamic Quiz App (Laravel)
-Developed a fully dynamic quiz platform with an admin panel to manage questions and answers.
-Features real-time feedback with correct answers displayed if the user selects the wrong option.

 ## 📫 Contact Information